-WESM prices surge 95.5%, supply drops, demand rises
+WESM prices surge 95.5%, Luzon sees 102.7% jump

-The average WESM price rose by 95.5 percent to ₱5.34 per kilowatt-hour (kWh), compared to February's rate of ₱2.73/kWh.
+The average WESM price rose to P5.34 per kilowatt-hour (kWh), compared to February's rate of P2.73/kWh, driven by extreme heat during the first week of March.

-Supply decreased from 20,512 megawatts (MW) in February to 19,611 MW in March, while demand increased by 5.9 percent to 13,670 MW.
+Supply decreased from 20,512 megawatts (MW) in February to 19,611 MW in March due to forced outages and power plant derations, while demand increased by 5.9% to 13,670 MW.

 This story was generated by AI to help you understand the key points.
 For more detailed coverage, please see the news articles from trusted media outlets below.